odrodrig/RAG-LLM-Service/codeengine-setup/README.md

 To deploy using Terraform, see [Deploy the RAG LLM Application to Code Engine](.terraform/README.md)

-## Manual method (if your application code resides in a Github Enterprise repository)
+## Manual method (if your application code resides in a private Github repository)

 1. Log into [IBM Cloud](cloud.ibm.com)